 4. One example contains a subtle error

-How to spot it: Audit each example as you would final output.
+How to spot it: Audit each example as you would a final output.
 Errors in the source poison the well.

 5. Examples illustrate edge cases, not the common case